Many partners. One mission.

 - Blessing Bags for seniors and those in need

 Many of our families cannot afford the added expense of school supplies.
 Generous donations of assembled backpacks filled enable hundreds of children in our programs to get a jump-start on succeeding in school.

-Annually, with your help, we deliver more than 350 unique Easter baskets filled with combinations of activities, books, games, stuffed animals, candy, and treats, as well as Easter-themed messages to children of all ages.
+Annually, with your help, we deliver Easter dinner bags to families and seniors living in affordable housing.
 If your church group or organization would like to assemble and donate Easter baskets, please contact us.

 Fourth Sunday in September – Sunday two weeks preceding Thanksgiving

-We collect canned vegetables, stuffing, gravy, cranberry sauce, and other non-perishable food items to ensure a holiday fest on the tables of program participants.
+We collect canned vegetables, stuffing, gravy, cranberry sauce, and other non-perishable food items to ensure a holiday feast on the tables of program participants.
 Gift cards to area food stores are also welcome.

 For more information about these and other giving opportunities and to coordinate your donations, please contact Beth Gebhart at 609-699-4133 or firstname.lastname@example.org.